mohanmca/MohanLearningGround/src/main/md/BetterPerson_SelfHelp/Towards_Project_Z_Anki.md

       1. Practice the skill and gain the confidence
       2. JK Rowling failed to publish first 12 novels
 3. Get out there, do what you want to do.
 And do not accept "no".
-4. Self-Talk - Avoid negative self talk
+4. Avoid negative self talk
    1. There are enough people say that we are not good enough, why should we do that?
    2. It doesn't help
 5. Positive affirmation -  Reinforcing positive behaviour through positive feedback